 On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus a pandemic.
-With consideration of guidance from health organizations and government directives, the Organization has transitioned its employees to a primarily remote working environment.
-Management has reviewed the fair value of the investment portfolio for indications of significant declines subsequent to year end and has determined at this time that no impairments of portfolio assets are necessary.
-Due to the continued uncertainty surrounding the effects of the pandemic, management's judgment regarding this could change in the future.
-The Organization has not seen significant decreases in revenue or changes in granting as of the report date.
+Due to the continued uncertainty surrounding the effects of the pandemic, management's judgment regarding investment valuation could change in the future.
+The Organization has not seen significant decreases in contributions or changes in granting as of the report date.
 As the pandemic continues, the Organization may continue to experience fluctuations in its investment portfolio due to ongoing market volatility, as well as other impacts to its activities, functional expenses, cash flows, and financial condition, which are unpredictable.